jtpaasch/argparse/README.md

     . $PROJECT_ROOT/vendor/argparse/libexec/bin/argparse.bash

-### Declare allowed flags/options/arguments
+### Declare allowed parameters

-Then declare any flags/options/arguments you want your program to allow.
-For instance, to add flags `--verbose` and `--fail-fast`:
+Declare any flags/options/arguments you want your program to allow.
+For instance, to have your program accept `--verbose` and `--fail-fast` flags:

     flag__id__0="--verbose"
     flag__help__0="Display verbose output?"